Neuro-iX/Tutorials/README.md

 Learning outcomes

+0. Share codes and data on Zenodo
-0. Submit an article on Arxiv
+1. Submit an article on Arxiv
-1. Publish your code \
+2. Publish your code \
   a) Clean code \
   b) Docker image \
   c) Boutique \